gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 }
 ```

+#### Recording Authentication Data

 Specific edge-cases to handle:

-- BotInstance is deleted but renewal/heartbeat is received
+- BotInstance does not exist but renewal is received
-  - Reject renewals/heartbeats, trigger `tbot` to exit and suggest reset, OR
+  - Reject renewals, trigger `tbot` to exit and suggest reset, OR
   - Create a BotInstance and continue as normal.
 Warn/Error log.
 - Join method/token changes:
-  - Reject renewals/heartbeats, trigger `tbot` to exit and suggest reset, OR
+  - Reject renewals, trigger `tbot` to exit and suggest reset, OR
   - Emit warning and continue.
   - Consider case where linked Bot changes

-#### Recording Authentication Data

 #### Recording Heartbeat Data